bryson-hagerman/ongoing/README.md

 `docker run -p 8888:8888 bhagerman00/ongoing:round1`

-I would recommend the latter to ensure environment consistency.
+The latter is recommend to ensure environment consistency.